inductiva/inductiva/docs-sources/swash/track-errfile.md

 ## How It Works

-1. **ObserverFileRegex** monitors the `Errfile-001` file in your task's working directory
+1. **ObserverFileRegex** monitors any file matching the pattern `Errfile-*` in your task's working directory (e.g., `Errfile-001`, `Errfile-002`, etc.)
+2. **Wildcard matching** uses Linux-style `*` wildcards to match multiple error files, ensuring you catch errors from any vCPU that encounters problems
-2. **Regular expression** `r"Severe error (.+)"` detects lines containing "Severe error " and captures the error message that follows
+3. **Regular expression** `r"Severe error (.+)"` detects lines containing "Severe error " and captures the error message that follows
-3. **Email notification** is sent immediately when a match is found, including the captured error message
+4. **Email notification** is sent immediately when a match is found, including the captured error message
-4. The observer runs in the background, so you don't need to actively monitor the simulation
+5. The observer runs in the background, so you don't need to actively monitor the simulation

+## Wildcard File Matching

+The `Errfile-*` pattern uses Linux-style wildcard matching to monitor multiple error files:

+- `Errfile-*` matches any file starting with "Errfile-" followed by any characters
+- This includes `Errfile-001`, `Errfile-002`, `Errfile-003`, etc.
+- The number in the filename corresponds to the vCPU number that encountered the error
+- SWASH creates separate error files for each vCPU to avoid conflicts during parallel execution
+- Using wildcards ensures you don't miss errors from any vCPU, regardless of which one encounters the problem

 ## Customizing the Error Detection